ning/cosmic/README.md

 ## Galaxy

 This plugin makes the [Galaxy](https://github.com/ning/galaxy) software deployment tool available to Cosmos2 scripts.

-Cosmos2 requires Galaxy version 2.5.1 or newer, or 2.5.1.1 for (J)Ruby 1.9 compatibility.
+Cosmos2 requires Galaxy version 2.5.1 or newer, or 2.5.1.1 for Ruby/JRuby 1.9 compatibility.
 You can install Galaxy via

     gem install galaxy